Homepage > Blank IRS 1095-A Template

 If advance credit payments weren’t made and you didn’t identify at enrollment the individuals who would be in your tax family for the year of coverage, Form 1095-A will list all enrolled individuals in Part II on your Form 1095-A.

-If there are more than 5 individuals covered by a policy, you will receive one or more additional Forms 1095-A that continue Part II.
+If there are more than five individuals covered by a policy, you will receive one or more additional Forms 1095-A that continue Part II.

 Part III.
 Coverage Information, lines 21–33.
 Part III reports information about your insurance coverage that you will need to complete Form 8962 to reconcile advance credit payments or to take the premium tax credit when you file your return.